 Increased excitability or abnormal movements may occur after one dose of promethazine.
-If they do, consult your healthcare professional about using another medicine
+If they do, consult your healthcare professional about using another medicine.

 What Should I Tell My Healthcare Professional?

-- are trying to become pregnant, are already pregnant, or are breast-feeding
+You should also tell you doctor if you drink alcohol or are trying to become pregnant, are already pregnant, or are breast-feeding.

 Are There Any Interactions With Drugs or Foods?

 Promethazine and certain other medicines can interact with each other.
 Tell your healthcare professional about all the medicines, vitamins, and herbal supplements you take, particularly:

 Under product liability law, Drug manufacturers have a duty to make their products as reasonably safe as possible, and to inform the medical community and the public of known risks associated with their drugs.
 If a manufacturer fails to do so, it can be held legally responsible for patient injuries that result from inadequate warnings or the unreasonably dangerous nature of the drug